High porosity hair can be a pain to deal with at times, however, learning how to start caring for it doesn’t have to become a hassle.

 Use Sealants When Styling

-A sealant is applied to your hair last to help lock in moisture.
-Since high porosity hair has raised cuticles, using a sealant will help to smooth them down and prevent moisture from escaping quickly.
+A sealant is applied to your hair to help lock in moisture.
+High porosity hair has raised cuticles, therefore, using a sealant will help to smooth them down and prevent moisture from escaping quickly.

-A good technique to use when applying moisturizers and sealants to your hair is the LOC Method.
-Layering your products can limit frizz and ensure you retain moisture longer.
+A good technique to use is the LOC method.
+Layering your products in this order can limit frizz and increase moisture retention.